 Basis for Selection: the options here are based on the reasons for the award being given.
 If you are looking for scholarships that are based on where you come from, or for example if your parents were in the Army, select “The Basis for Selection” as Personal Circumstances.

 It is also worth taking the time to research some of the smaller charities which give grants for educational support.
 The Guide to Educational Grants is a book which lists all of these and can be found in larger libraries.
-Alternatively you can access a database of 3,500 charities & trusts which offer educational grants with our Members Benefits.
+Alternatively you can access a database of 3,500 charities & trusts which offer educational grants and university bursaries with our Members Benefits.

 What are my chances of getting a scholarship?